TheRealToxicDev/InfinityBotsGuide/docs/programs/partnership/Index.md

 ## How to apply
 Open a ticket in our `》open-a-ticket` channel, Once you have a ticket open navigate to your ticket channel and state that you would like to partner.

+---

+## Partnered Services/Organizations Requirements
+All Partnered Services should:
+- Have a minimum of 300 Members not including Bots.
+- Not be a NSFW Friendly or Promotion based service.
+- Provide a Safe, Friendly and Neutral support environment.
+- Owner(s) or Managers should remain a Active Member of our Discord Server.
+- Not provide any Hacking, Cracking or Modding Tools or Services with exceptions to Company's that allow the use of said Tools or Services.

+---

 ## Partnered Server Requirements
 All Partnered Servers should:
 - Have a minimum of 300 Members not including Bots.